This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-- Intrinsic Value (or Spot Value) — The coin’s value based on the amount of gold inside the coin itself.
+- Intrinsic Value (or Spot Value) — The coin’s value based on the amount of precious metal (gold) inside the coin itself.

-- Numismatic Value — An amount the coin is worth due to its rarity, condition, or something else beyond its gold value.
+- Numismatic Value — An amount the coin is worth due to its rarity, condition, or something else beyond its precious metal content.